Varun-Chandrasekar/RNA-Peptide-Interaction/README.md

-THIS PROJECT IS CURRENTLY UNDER CONSTRUCTION AND IS IN THE PROCESS OF BEING UPLOADED.
-THE CURRENT FOLDER ONLY CONTAINS THE FULL CODE.

-This project utilizes a deep learning model (convolution neural network (CNN))) to predict the interaction between an RNA molecule and peptide molecule.
-More specifically, whether the two molecules would bind or not.
+This project utilizes a deep learning model to predict the interaction between RNA and peptide molecules.
+The model for this project is based on a dual-branch 1D CNN (with 3 convolution layers) trained on curated RNA–peptide pairs.

 ## Data
 This project accepts .pdb files and .fasta files